uqlibrary/technology-training/OpenRefine/openrefine.md

 > What are filters and facets in OpenRefine?
 How can they help me navigate data?
 > How can I correct common data issues?

+Facets and filters will allow you to gain insights on your data, zero-in onto issues you want to fix by hand, or only apply automated edits to one subset of your dataset.

 #### Filters